Live-in Care or Care Home?

 3 – Comfort

-We're all most comfortable when we're at home, maybe sipping on a nice hot cup of tea or watching our favourite programme.
-Sometimes getting the care you need means giving up that special place.
-Perhaps you raised your children inside those very walls, or build a life there with your significant other.
+We're all most comfortable when we're at home, maybe sipping on a nice hot cup of tea or watching our favourite programme on the telly.
+Sometimes getting the care you need means giving up that special place, but Live-in Care means you don't have to.

-With live-in care, you don’t have to give up your home comforts, or the memories that come with them.
-Our Care Experts are trained to fit in around your schedule, so you can keep on living your life the way you want to, where you want to, and still receive the care and support you need.
+Live-in Care fits around your schedule, so you can keep living your life the way you want to, where you want to, and still receive the care and support you need.

 4 – Ease

 Moving is hard.
-It’s a strain that your mind and body could do without.
-Not only does our live-in care service make the transition into care a little bit easier, but it also offers peace of mind for both you and your family.
+It’s a strain you could do without.
+Not only does Live-in Care make the transition into care a little bit easier, but it offers peace of mind for both you and your family if you don't have to go anywhere.
+Friends can still pop round for tea, and the children and grandchildren will always know exactly where to find Granny and Grandpa!

-Receiving care for the first time can be daunting, but we do our very best to take away any additional stress that often comes with it by making sure you keep your home comforts.
-Without the stress of moving house and rebuilding routines, you can focus on adjusting to a life with round-the-clock care and support.
+Receiving care for the first time can be daunting, but we'll do our very best to take away any additional stress that often comes with it.
+Without the upset of moving house and rebuilding routines, you can focus on adjusting to life with round-the-clock care and support instead.

 5 – Community

-If you’ve lived in your current home for quite some time, you probably have a few traditions you enjoy around the neighbourhood.
-You might have friends and family close by, or even social groups and classes that you like to attend.
-The downfall of moving into a care home is that you also have to move away from all the connections you’ve created within your community.
+You probably have a few traditions you enjoy around the neighbourhood, especially if you've lived there a long time!
+You might have friends and family close by, or even social groups or classes you like.
+The downfall of moving into a care home when it's time for some extra support, is that you also have to move away from all the connections you’ve created within your community.

-That's also where live-in care can often be a much easier transition.
-You can keep up with all those great community events and socials that you enjoy, making it that much easier to remain in control of your life.
+That's also where Live-in Care can often be a much easier transition.
+You can keep up with all those great community events and socials that you enjoy.

-We know how daunting and emotional this time can be, but our friendly office team are always available to chat should you need it.
+We know how daunting and emotional this time can be, but our friendly office team are always available to chat.
+We'd love to help!